Let’s travel back in time to the eve of my 25th birthday.

 “There’s someone I want to introduce to you!
 She’s like a HUGE fan of yours.”

 “Aww.
 She’s giving me a dirty look, she’s STARSTRUCK!
 How cute!”
+He screeched so loud a palm tree fell to its death.

 Was he for real?
 Wasn’t humiliating your sister like this against some sort of international sibling code?
 I instinctively kicked him, hard, in the shins with my pointy stiletto heel.